alex-pt01/The-Role-of-Facial-Emotions-in-Usability-Evaluation/README.md

 ## User Testing Websites
 To enhance the integration of strategic usability problems into a testable system, we've developed two websites, collectively named "TechIST," for buying and selling tech products.
-These sites, User Testing Website A and User Testing Website B, differ in usability design.
+These sites, User Testing Website A and User Testing Website B differ in usability design.
+The development code for both websites can be found in the User Testing Websites folder in google drive.

 User Testing Website A was created without intentional usability problems, while User Testing Website B was intentionally designed with strategic usability issues.
 These websites serve as a controlled environment for user testing, enabling a detailed comparative analysis of user experiences and the effects of strategic usability problems on interactions and overall satisfaction.

-### Functional requirements

 ## Functional Requirements